Kyriosity/read-write/README+/software/design/names/README.md

 If enthusiasts could categorize myriads of pathetic boulders in the _Oort cloud_ and paltry insects, it must not be a meltdown for unique by-nature software entities.

-The challenge is to layout accurately.
-Our imagination tries to correctly align doubtful and even bizarre names to right meanings and aliases, but takes on trust their categories.
+The challenge is to lay out accurately.
+Our imagination tries to correctly align doubtful and even bizarre names to the right meanings and aliases, but takes on trust their categories.

 \___________\
-As a negative experiebce, GitHub is full of shallow folders and huge lists, even for corporate projects.
+As a negative experience, GitHub is full of shallow folders and huge lists, even for corporate projects.
 Namespaces of frameworks and languages may look like a verbal dump.

 ### Tags